RIKEN-RCCS/spark-k/examples/README.md

 # Examples of Spark on K (2016-07-21)

 This directory includes simple examples.
-It lists job-scheduler scripts for K (Fujitsu Parallel-Navi).
+They are job-scheduler scripts for K (Fujitsu Parallel-Navi).
+They can be submitted by "pjsub" command.

-* Scripts "run0x-xxx.sh" run the code included in the Spark installation, some are mentioned at the bottom in the "Quick Start" page (http://spark.apache.org/docs/latest/quick-start.html).
+* Scripts "run0x-xxx.sh" run the code included in the Spark installation.
+Some are mentioned at the bottom in the "Quick Start" page (http://spark.apache.org/docs/latest/quick-start.html).
 The code are in the "Apache Spark Examples" page (http://spark.apache.org/examples.html).
 Scripts "run05" and "run06"